dnix101/pso-explorer-demos/README.md

 ## What does the demo do?

-This demo provides a set of scripts and YAML files which can be used to install [PSO](https://github.com/purestorage/helm-charts/), [PSO Explorer](https://github.com/PureStorage-OpenConnect/pso-explorer), [Metal LoadBalancer](https://metallb.universe.tf/).
+This demo provides a set of scripts and YAML files which can be used to install [PSO](https://github.com/purestorage/helm-charts/), [PSO Explorer](https://github.com/PureStorage-OpenConnect/pso-explorer) and optionally [Metal LoadBalancer](https://metallb.universe.tf/).
 In addition it privides a script to deploy some workloads on the Kubernetes cluster.

 ## Software Pre-Requisites
 You need to following: